microsoft/InsiderDevTour18-PWA/README.md

 # Setup
-- **Clone or download** this repo on your local harddrive
+- **Clone or download** this repo on your local hard drive
 - Install Visual Studio 2017: https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15
 - Launch Visual Studio 2017
 - Go to **"File" -> "Open" -> "Web Site..."** and navigate to your folder where the repo has been copied
-- OR host the the file in node.js, IIS or your favorite way to host a webserver
+- OR host the the file in node.js, IIS or your favorite way to host a web server
 - **Launch index.html in MS Edge** to check the site is working as expected

 # Demos Script